unicorn-23/GwasWA/README.md

 ## GWAS quality control, `--step gwasqc`

-For GWAS quality control, use the following command with its associated parameters:
+To perform GWAS quality control, use the following command with its associated parameters:

 -   `--bfiledir <path>`: Directory containing the bfiles.
 -   `--atgc`: Retains only ATGC alleles.